Alejogb1/job-board/blog-data/why-does-a-spring-batch-job-using-mapfieldset-for-reading-a-single-column-txt-file-throw-an-exception.md

 id: "why-does-a-spring-batch-job-using-mapfieldset-for-reading-a-single-column-txt-file-throw-an-exception"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 The issue of a spring batch job failing with an exception when using `mapFieldSet` to read a single-column txt file isn’t exactly uncommon.
 In my experience, I’ve seen this particular situation arise multiple times, often when a seemingly straightforward text file ends up presenting a subtle configuration challenge.
 It typically boils down to a mismatch between how `mapFieldSet` expects the input to be structured and the actual content of the file, specifically with field mapping expectations.

 Let's break this down step by step.
 The `mapFieldSet` method, which is usually utilized within a `LineMapper` implementation (most often a `DefaultLineMapper`), relies on the concept of a `FieldSet`.
 This `FieldSet`, think of it as a container for data extracted from a single line, needs to understand what constitutes a 'field' based on some delimiter.
 When dealing with a single-column txt file, the core problem arises if the line mapper's configuration anticipates a delimiter (such as a comma, semicolon, or even whitespace) when none actually exist in the single column file.
 It's a bit like trying to split a single word based on a space that's not there – it won't work.